-Coat of arms are little artworks which communicate the identy of a monastery or the program of an abbot.
+Coat of arms are little artworks which communicate the identity of a monastery or the program of an abbot.
 This collection unites the coat of arms of the Missionary Benedictines of St Ottilien.
-It is a documentation of personal history, but also of the convictions, devotions and hopes of a world-wide family and its missionary efforts to spread the Word of God.
+It is a documentation of communal and personal history, but also of the convictions, devotions and hopes of a worldwide family and its missionary efforts to spread the Word of God.

 The common way of presenting history is to tell of achievements, expansion, foundations, and important events, also difficult situations, failures, and closures.
 This book is different.
 It tells history through the lives of 125 Missionary Benedictine Sisters—human and fallible, strong and weak, “called and seized by the love of Christ.”
 They have shaped 125 years of the Missionary Benedictine Sisters (1885–2010) by bearing fruits from roots of faithfulness.